papitaAlgodonCplusplus/agrismart-web-v1_1/DECEMBER.md

 **Data Status**:
 - ✅ Calculation logic can be built
 - ❌ Soil data storage needs backend
-- ✅ Can test with mock soil data
+- ✅ Can test with soil data

 ---